donomii/throff/README.md

 * a simple and highly configurable language (good so far)
 * the best interactive debugger, with rewind and undo functionality (promising so far)
 * a familiar interface available everywhere
+* to minimise the use of explicit typing where possible

 ## Throff datatypes

 Throff datatypes are still a work in progress, as I come to understand the most effective ways to structure them.
-At the moment, there are the following
+At the moment, there are the following datatypes, with their literal syntax:
-datatypes:

 * Boolean - TRUE, FALSE
 * String -  ->STRING [ This is a string ]
-* Token - ANY SINGLE WORD LIKE THIS
+* Token - ANY SINGLE WORD LIKE THIS ,INCLUDING PUNCTUATION [ ] , .
 * Array - ->ARRAY [ one two three four ] or A[ one two three four ]A
 * Code - ->FUNC [ PRINTLN Hello ]
 * Lambda - [ PRINTLN Hello ]